 If you have diligently attempted to determine the identity and location of the owner of the funds without success, the funds should be sent to the Escheat and Unclaimed Property Section of the Office of the North Carolina State Treasurer.
-Contact the State Treasurer's Office for the forms necessary to transfer funds or for assistance in completing the forms:
+Contact the State Treasurer's office for the forms necessary to transfer funds or for assistance in completing the forms:

-NC Department of State Treasurer Unclaimed Property Program 325 North Salisbury Street Raleigh, NC 27603-1385 Phone: (919) 508-1000; 508 5979 Email: unclaimed.property@nctreasurer.com Website: www.nctreasurer.com escheated moneys in the same manner that the state retirement funds are invested.
+NC Department of State Treasurer Unclaimed Property Program 325 North Salisbury Street Raleigh, NC 27603-1385 Phone: (919) 508-1000; 508-5979 Email: unclaimed.property@nctreasurer.com Website: nctreasurer.com

+The primary purpose of the escheat fund is to provide a means by which unclaimed property can be brought under the control of the state and converted to the benefit of the people of North Carolina.
+The state treasurer invests the escheated moneys in the same manner that the state retirement funds are invested.
 The income derived from this investment is distributed annually to the State Education Assistance Authority to be used to make loans to worthy and needy North Carolina students who are enrolled in state public institutions offering post-secondary education.
 If there are questions concerning any aspect of the Escheat and Unclaimed Property Program, inquiries should be directed to the Department of the State Treasurer, Unclaimed Property Program.